Cozy Peach Kitchen

 Spoon in a glass jar filled with buttermilk.

-I say trick instead of recipe because this is a 2-ingredient method that works with soy milk, oat milk, and pea milk.
+I say trick instead of recipe because this is a 2-ingredient method that works best with soy milk.

-Vegan buttermilk works in place of traditional buttermilk in baked goods like pancakes, waffles, and biscuits.
-Unlike traditional buttermilk, it's not great on its own with cornbread (yes, this is a thing!).
+Vegan buttermilk works in place of traditional buttermilk in baked goods like vegan pancakes, vegan waffles, and vegan biscuits.
+Unlike traditional buttermilk, it's not great on its own with vegan cornbread (yes, this is a thing!).

 Before we talk about dairy-free buttermilk, we need to talk about traditional buttermilk.
 Buttermilk is, in short, fermented milk.
 Traditionally it was made from the liquid left after making butter, which is then fermented overnight.